rsliter/hunter-agile-web-development/SYLLABUS.md

 ### November 28: New Feature Requirement
 *Documentation demos*: Each group will demo their documentation for 2 minutes (timed) followed by 2 minutes of Q&A.
+*Homework*: V3 of your app should allow you to sort images into photo albums.
+These are the requirements:
+  * A user should be able to create and name photo albums;
+  * A user should be able to select a photo album to add an image to;
+  * An image can be added to multiple photo albums;
+  * The photo album should persist across sessions (you’ll need to store the album data somewhere).

+*Extra Credit*: Implement social media sharing to Facebook and Twitter in exchange for one initial homework assignment (Flask app V1 or V2) grade set to 100%

 ### December 5: Intro to Design & Product
 A Guest Lecturer will give an overview of their work in the industry and introduce the team to Twitter bootstrap.